 Step 6 - Document the pinout and protocol

 I figured it would be better to keep the "journey" log separate from the pinout/protocol data so I wrote this up on the pinout_and_protocol page.

-I plan on designing and fabricating my own tachometer display which should cost nowhere near the ~125$ LMS wants for these.
+I plan on designing and fabricating my own tachometer display which should cost nowhere near the ~125$ vendors want for these.
 It would be nice if I could sell these in order to pay for this mill and fund my cnc build.

 Kits are in! email me for info.

 In addition, I plan on exploring the controller board of this machine some more.
 It is designed in a very practical manner where the motor driving circuit is on a main board and the brains of the operation (an Atmega8) is placed on an easily removed daughterboard.
 Surely some interesting hacks will arise from this design! :)

 If you found this project interesting or helpful and have the means feel free to donate!
 CNC equipment is expensive!

 Comments to date: 12.
 Page 1 of 2.